gaoyuantim/LHS-Maximin/LHS_EXSAUSTIF/README.md

 ## Guide
 In this files there are three programs using the iteration methods in Matlab environment.
 Before running in Matlab, we should initialize the mex files in the Matlab.
-We have two steps:
+You can run directly the file _init.m_ in your Matlab, or you have two steps:

   Run in the Command Window of Matlab :